 Call us hopeless romantics, but we are in love with the idea of a winter wedding.
-Picture it: glittering snowscapes, open fires, hot chocolate toasts, twinkling lights and maybe even a bit of holiday bedazzle.
-Ooooh yes, winter weddings can be magical (and oh-so-cozy) affairs.
+Picture it: glittering snowscapes, open fires, hot chocolate toasts, twinkling lights, and maybe even a bit of holiday bedazzle.
+Winter weddings can be truly magical (and oh-so-cozy) affairs.
 Fuel your winter wonderland wedding dreams with these photos and gather some insanely gorgeous ideas for styling the event while you’re at it.

-3. Winter Wedding Cake Display: Curate you winter wonderland wedding right down to the cake.
-These naked cakes are blanketed in icy white frosting, bedecked with berries and cones and then displayed with wreaths, rustic wood, a sled and other wintery elements. (via Elizabeth Anne Designs)
+3. Winter Wedding Cake Display: Curate your winter wonderland wedding right down to the cake.
+These naked cakes are blanketed in icy white frosting; bedecked with berries and cones; and then displayed with wreaths, rustic wood, a sled, and other wintry elements. (via Elizabeth Anne Designs)

-5. Evergreen Garland and Ribbon Chairs: Fir branches make acceptable decor from basically about mid-November through March.
-So even if you’re not having a cold winter wedding, don’t be afraid to make use of this lush greenery. (via Wedding Chicks)
+5. Evergreen Garland and Ribbon Chairs: Fir branches make seasonally appropriate decor from basically mid-November through March.
+So even if you’re not having a cold winter wedding, don’t be afraid to make use of this lush greenery. (via Amber Lynn Photography / Wedding Chicks)

 7. Evergreen Wreaths: Who says you can’t have a beautiful wedding on a budget?
 Whether you’re having a pre- or post-holiday wedding, buy or DIY fir wreaths to set the mood for your big day. (via Lauren Fair Photography)

-10. Bright Berry Bouquet: This simple, bright berry bouquet is so stunning it could be straight from a winter wedding fairytale.
-We’re also loving the idea of using a faux fur shawl as a photo prop. (via Intimate Weddings)
+10. Bright Berry Bouquet: This simple, bright berry bouquet is so stunning it could be straight out of a winter wedding fairy tale.
+We’re also loving the idea of using a faux fur shawl as a photo prop. (via Precious Pictures Photography / Style Me Pretty)

-13. To Have and to Hold in Case You Get Cold: It’s the cutest quote — the perfect theme for any winter wedding.
-And it’s sure to inspire a montage of DIY dreams: chalkboard signs, invites, banners, etc. (via Monika Hibbs)
+13. To Have and to Hold in Case You Get Cold: It’s the cutest quote, and obvs the perfect theme for any winter wedding.
+And it’s sure to inspire a plethora of DIY dreams: chalkboard signs, invites, and banners galore! (via Monika Hibbs)

 15. Jingle Bell Favors: Bird feed and bubbles may be the tradition, but bells sure are a grand way to stage your exit.
 Besides, who says you need to throw something to celebrate?
 DIY these sweet jingles for your guests to make some music. (via Jessica Sloane)

-16. Glitter Tablecloth + Fresh Floral Tablerunner: It’s like something out of a winter fairytale.
-We’re swooning over every detail of this photo, from the sequin-encrusted tablecloth to the tall white candles and the vibrant table runner. (via Laura Leslie Photography)
+16. Glitter Tablecloth and Fresh Floral Tablerunner: We’re swooning over every detail of this photo, from the sequin-encrusted tablecloth to the tall white candles and the vibrant table runner. (via Laura Leslie Photography)

-19. Antlers and Lush Wreaths: Natural elements like antlers can really give your winter bash a rustic vibe.
-Plus, they’re probably something that you (or someone you know) already has on hand. (via Laura Murray Photography)
+19. Antlers and Lush Wreaths: Natural elements like antlers can really give your winter bash a rustic vibe, and make you and your guests feel like you’re in the coziest of mountain lodges. (via Laura Murray Photography)

-23. Red Hot Bouquet: Translate your personal style into something fresh and romantic for your nuptials.
-Whether your big day is near Christmas or closer to Valentine’s Day, bright hues of red are the perfect way to celebrate. (via Jordan Brittley)
+23. Red Hot Bouquet: Whether your big day is near Christmas or closer to Valentine’s Day, bright hues of red are the perfect way to celebrate. (via Jordan Brittley)

-24. Cinnamon Sticks + Berries Napkin Ring: The addition of a fragrant cinnamon stick will allow your guests’ senses to be fully engaged in the experience.
-DIYing these napkin rings might require a bit of time but the presentation is SO worth it. (via Belle and Chic)
+24. Cinnamon Sticks and Berries Napkin Ring: The addition of a fragrant cinnamon stick creates a full sensory experience for your guests.
+DIYing these napkin rings might require a bit of time but the presentation is SO worth it. (via En Route Photography / Belle and Chic)